Ryan Y. Park

-Ryan Young Park (born 1983) is an American lawyer who has served as the solicitor general of North Carolina from 2022 to 2025.
-In 2024, he was nominated by President Joe Biden to serve as a United States circuit judge of the United States Court of Appeals for the Fourth Circuit, but lacking support in the US Senate committee for confirmation, his nomination did not see a vote.
+Ryan Young Park (born 1983) is an American lawyer who served as the solicitor general of North Carolina from 2020 to 2025.
+In 2024, he was nominated by President Joe Biden to serve as a United States circuit judge of the United States Court of Appeals for the Fourth Circuit.
+His nomination was favorably reported out of the Senate Judiciary Committee but did not see a vote in the full Senate.

 Park represented the University of North Carolina at Chapel Hill in the Supreme Court case Students for Fair Admissions, Inc. v.
 University of North Carolina, a companion case to Students for Fair Admissions v.
 President and Fellows of Harvard College.

 Early life and education

 The son of Korean immigrants, Park was born in Fridley, Minnesota, in 1983 and grew up in Shoreview, Minnesota.
 His mother moved from Korea to North Carolina to pursue a degree in library science at East Carolina University.

 Park enrolled at Amherst College, receiving his Bachelor of Arts in economics and political science with distinction in 2005 as president of the college's student government.
 From 2006 to 2007, he was a Fulbright Scholar teaching English at a boys' school in South Korea.
 He graduated from Harvard Law School in 2010 with a Juris Doctor, summa cum laude.